tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: put black_suitcase in Entrance
 		- DONE: test!

-	- INPROC: short-term fix for LiquidContainer
+	- DONE: short-term fix for LiquidContainer
 		- DONE: liquid container
 			- DECISION: maybe now is the time to convert glass bottle to Enchanter jug??
 			- DONE: earthen_jug to be of class ContainerPortableSimple